SachaG/10YearsOfMeteor/src/pages/index.md

 <Person name="Evan You" url="https://twitter.com/youyuxi">Probably the most famous Meteor alumni, Evan You worked on Meteor's own Blaze UI framework before going on to revolutionize the front-end space with [Vue.js](https://vuejs.org/).</Person>

 One of the new front-end frameworks that quickly outgrew Meteor's own popularity was [Vue](https://vuejs.org/), created by Evan You.
-And where did Evan work at before creating Vue?
+And where did Evan work before creating Vue?
 You guessed it, MDG.

 Or, you might've heard of a tool named [Storybook](https://storybook.js.org/).
 It was created by [Arunoda Susiripala](https://twitter.com/arunoda), who was by far the most active open-source Meteor contributor (in fact a running joke was to talk about "the Arunodas", plural, because his output was too much to be the work of a single individual).